 Calculating these measures of central tendency is easy but which should you choose?
-And, once you calculate them, how exactly should you interpret their values?
+And, once you calculate it, how exactly should you interpret its value?

 To start this discussion, first notice the obvious: when you use either of these measures to “summarize” an entire collection, you lose information about individual numbers in the collection.
 In a way, reducing an entire collection to a single number is like data compression.
 But unlike some forms of compression you’re used to (like “zipping” the files on your computer), here a lot of information is lost because you cannot recover the original collection from the calculated measures of central tendency.